 Sweetening Prospects for Ivoirian Cocoa Co-Ops

-With support from IFC, Cargill launched a project in 2016 to make affordable credit available to Ivoirian farmer cooperatives, enabling them to invest in new trucks. © Anna Koblanck/IFC
+With support from IFC, Cargill launched a project to make affordable credit available to Ivoirian farmer cooperatives. © Anna Koblanck/IFC

 The cocoa that flavors chocolate bars on your local grocery store shelf traveled a long way—in many cases, around the world—before landing within our grasp.
 But for cocoa farmers in Cote d’Ivoire, the world’s largest cocoa producer, the most challenging part of the journey is often just getting the beans off the farm and down the road to local buyers.